-19. Segregation.
-Waste segregation is not practiced earlier in Shillong.
+- 20. Segregation.
+Waste segregation is not earlier practiced in Shillong.
 The absence of segregation poses problems to the operation of the existing compost plant in Marten dumpsite.
 However, waste segregation at source have started on July 2015 in a few localities of Shillong Municipal Board with the initiative of the NERCCDIP Project.
-Now almost all the localities under SMB have started segregation at source with an overall success of around 65 %.segregation

-20. However, as far as bio-medical waste is concerned, the system adopted by SMB is found to be satisfactory.
-The bio-medical waste is collected by a van designed for this purpose and the waste is disposed off at incinerator, installed at Marten dumpsite.

-21. Collection and Transportation System.
+Now almost all the localities under SMB have started segregation at source with an overall success of around 65 %.segregation. - 21.
+However, as far as bio-medical waste is concerned, the system adopted by SMB is found to be satisfactory.
+The bio-medical waste is collected by a van designed for this purpose and the waste is disposed off at incinerator, installed at Marten dumpsite. - 22.
+Collection and Transportation System.
 The Health and Conservancy Department (HCD) of SMB looks after the work of collection and transportation of solid waste generated within the SMB.

-22. House-to-house collection is at present in existence in a few localities only.
+Currently, SMB has 410 permanent workers and has appointed 50 people on Muster Roll basis for solid waste management. - 23.
+House-to-house collection is at present in existence in a few localities only.
 There are about 28 vehicles which would stop on particular location on the side of the road at a particular time and the households and shops handover the waste to these vehicles.
 Some of the vehicles are more than 10 years old and need urgent replacement.
 The SMB vehicles collects only from SMB area which generates about 70 MTD of waste out of the total generation of 160 MTD from GSPA SMB has provided 11 trucks, 3 compactors and 9 primary collection vehicles.
 257 road sweepers, 5 conservancy supervisors, 6 sanitary inspectors and a chief medical and health officer.
 As per the SMB, there are 105 dustbins within the area of 10.8 sq. km.
-However, due to less coverage and delay of collecting vehicles, many households keep their waste on the streets, and dogs scatter theses waste on the roads and create unhygienic, unhealthy conditions.

-23. Disposal.
-The collected wastes are disposed at a disposal site located in Marten, located about 8 km from the city.
-A 100 TPD compost Plant is in operation in the same site.
-The disposal site has been in existence since 1938.
-To improve the practice of dumping of rejects from the compost plant at the existing site and to comply with the requirements of MSW Rules, the component funded under NERCCDIP Tranche I is construction of an engineered landfill and associated infrastructures (leachate collection facilities, environmental protection measures etc.) in a portion of the site covering an area of 6500 sqm in Tranche-1...
-The bid evaluation report for all the works under Tranche I has been approved by ADB on 12th March 2010 and the approval for issuance of acceptance letter for successful bidders has been issued on 1st April 2010.
-The actual work has started from March 2012.

-24. A compost plant with a capacity of 100 MTD was constructed in the Marten dumpsite in 2002.
+However, due to less coverage and delay of collecting vehicles, many households keep their waste on the streets, and dogs scatter theses waste on the roads and create unhygienic, unhealthy conditions. - 24.
+Disposal.
+The collected wastes are disposed at a disposal site located in Marten located about 8 km from the city.
+The site has been operational since 1938.
+To improve the practice of dumping at the existing site and to comply with the requirements of MSW Rules, under NERCCDIP Tranche I construction of an emergency engineered landfill and associated infrastructures (leachate collection facilities, environmental protection measures etc.) in a portion of the site is being undertaken. - 25.
+A compost plant with a capacity of 100 MTD was constructed in the Marten dumpsite earlier.
 It is currently proposed for rehabilitation and expansion to 170 MTD capacity by the private operator who has been operating this plant on private-public partnership basis.
 An average residual waste for disposal is estimated to be 50 to 60 MTD.

-2. Subproject Component
+2. SUBPROJECT COMPONENT